Sometimes benevolent, more often challenging, the Indian Ocean has buoyed me up, and taught me some key lessons.

 16km: 4 hrs 57 mins

-My challenge was to complete an ocean swim in all five oceans of the world, and we needed an Indian Ocean swim.
+I was on my way to becoming the first person to complete a long-distance swim in every ocean of the world, and we needed an Indian Ocean swim.
 I chose to do this leg at Nelson Mandela Bay, off Port Elizabeth on South Africa’s East Coast, for a number of sentimental reasons.

-My father’s mother was a descendent of the 1820 Settlers who landed here by boat, in what was then called Algoa Bay.
-(And even though these days it is not always seen as politically correct to celebrate these links, there were some extraordinarily courageous people on those ships.)
+My father’s mother was a descendant of English settlers who landed here by boat, in what was then called Algoa Bay.
 The other reason was that the bay had been renamed to honour Nelson Mandela, and I wanted to acknowledge the great man.
 Swimming there felt like I was completing a circle of history; my first swim had been from Robben Island in 1987, where Mandela had been incarcerated.

 The swim itself was uneventful, if incredibly windy.
-There was a shark in the water but somehow I couldn’t have cared less.
-We completed the swim and ticked box four out of five.
+I had just completed my first Antarctica swim, so I hadn’t done any distance training, and I felt every one of the 16kms.
+There was a shark in the water but all I could focus on was getting to the end of the swim.
+Once it was done we had four out of five.
 Next, we would be off to Sydney…

 Cape Agulhas, South Africa